 The primary mission of the CSC is to provide an exemplary early childhood program which is comprehensive in presenting curriculum in the areas of English Language Arts, Mathematics, Science and Technology, History and Social Science, Health Education, and Education in the Arts.
 The classrooms are designed with different learning centers for children to explore and learn at their own pace.
 These learning centers include a science area, an art room, a writing center, sensory tables, a quiet library, and a busy block and dramatic play area.
 Quality care means providing a safe, warm, nurturing environment as well as encouraging growth and development by offering a stimulating, enriched curriculum.
 The teachers constantly assess the children’s needs and observe their progress.
 The curriculum is adapted to meet the needs of all of the children.
 One of the goals of the program is to foster social and emotional growth.
 Children learn to share with others, take turns, respect and show concern for classmates.
 Other goals include developing fine motor, gross motor, and self reliance, listening, and speaking skills.
 The children learn through discovery and materials are introduced with a hands-on approach.
 The curriculum is presented as a theme and is evident throughout the classroom.
 For example, the theme might be Family.
 The block area would have figures available for pretend play of families, the water table might have dolls to wash, students might be asked to bring in photographs of their own family, and group discussions would focus on families.
 The books would include literature on different kinds of families.
 The themes would change depending on the children’s interest level.
 If they really enjoy a theme, the teachers would extend it for another week or two.
 Activities are planned and teachers interact with the children guiding them through exploratory play and discovery.

 The Child Study Center is staffed by licensed early childhood professionals including the director, lead teachers, teachers, assistant teachers, work-study students, and student interns.
 The program is licensed by the Brookline Department of Health.
 Brookline is a designated community and conducts its own licensing following the regulations set by the Massachusetts Department of Education’s Department of Early Education and Care (EEC).
 The licensing team at the Brookline Department of Public Health located at 11 Pierce St. in Brookline, MA 02445 may be reached at 617 730-2300 x2297.
 You may contact EEC for a licensing regulations compliance history.
-The Director of the Child Study Center reports to the College’s Vice President for Academic Affairs and Dean of the College.
+The Director of the Child Study Center reports to the College’s Dean of the College.
 Pine Manor College Child Study Center is accredited by the National Association for the Education of Young Children (NAEYC) and follows the Massachusetts Board of Education’s Early Childhood Program Guidelines as well as the NAEYC Program Standards and Accreditation Criteria.

 - Lynne Love